bernie-simon/stsci.distutils/README.txt

 Currently the main features of this package are a couple of setup_hook scripts.
 In distutils2, a setup_hook is a script that runs at the beginning of any pysetup command, and can modify the package configuration read from setup.cfg.
+There are also pre- and post-command hooks that only run before/after a specific setup command (eg. build_ext, install) is run.

 stsci.distutils.hooks.use_packages_root
 '''''''''''''''''''''''''''''''''''''''